leodhb/tiktokscrap/README.md

 ![image](https://user-images.githubusercontent.com/24739860/147117092-869b9d38-70f7-448d-98d0-6caea904e864.png)

 ## How to run it
 Open a tiktok profile on your web browser.
-Depending of the number os posts you need to get data, you need to scroll down the page in order to load more posts as you need
+Depending of the number os posts you need to get data, you need to scroll down the page in order to load more posts in the DOM

 Now, you can click on the right button to see a 'Raspar dados' button in the context menu.
 Just click on it, tell the number of posts you need to scrap and download the generated CSV